cogu/autosar/doc/autosar4_api/package.rst

 .. py:method:: Package.createModeDeclarationGroup(name, [modeDeclarations=None], [initialMode=None], [category=None], [adminData=None])

-    Creates a new :ref:`mode_modeDeclarationGroup` and adds it to the package.
+    Creates a new :ref:`ar4_mode_ModeDeclarationGroup` and adds it to the package.

     :param str name: ShortName of the object
     :param modeDeclarations: List of mode declaration names